nournia/wikifier/README.md

-# Wikify segments of text
+# Wikify parts of text

+Implementation of `Learning to Link with Wikipedia` paper, authored by `David Milne` as a baseline.
+And then going through more experiments with same purpose.